 Mike: But it’s not being true to me.
 Governments and banks don’t allow you.

 Stu: Because of what they’re doing.
 They’re trying to make you more nationalistic, right?
 And that causes people to be more racist because they put up boundaries.

-Mike: And it creates that entitlement bullshit.
+Mike: And it creates that entitlement bull.
 I won’t talk about this people’s name but when I was in college, I knew people from California that would have fund drive around on jeeps on the Mexico US border and beat Mexicans with baseball bats for fun.

 Mike: That’s crazy.
 He was tolled to death.
 They were driving around, they hide up, they will just influenced beat up a Mexican trying to immigrate into America.
 Like crazy, I mean, anyways stuff like that, talk to you like that.
 And then there’s this Hong Kong China border I lived on and I see this huge line of stuff and but it’s true.
 I guess on the other side if they just had no borders, there’s that fear that something might happen.
 Something bad might happen and we just don’t know what might happen.
 But, I worked with freelancers, amazing freelancers all around the world like the editor of the show is Boban.
 Boban is my audio auditor for Global From Asia show.
 He’s in Serbia.
 You know how hard it is to send him money.
 I have to use special ways.
 I want to pay him other ways.
 I’ve had great people working for me like Valerie, she’s from Ukraine and it was so hard to send him money.
 I tried to send her money from Hong Kong from HSBC to her Ukraine bank.
 I almost, I don’t wanna say lost my bank account but they flagged the transaction and it bounce back to me.

 Stu: Wow.
 I remember one time I had someone do logo for me somewhere like Croatia and same thing is really difficult for me to get money but I eventually got the bank transfer.
 I was able to do the bank transfer this was back in the day though.